-Asphalt should not be applied during heavy rain to avoid it being washed into watercourses.
-The water channels have to be diverted properly, and a protection mechanism should be provided, or construction will be undertaken during the dry season.
+The asphalt shall not be applied during heavy rain to avoid it being washed into watercourses.
+The water channels (Dhoro, Naukot Branch & Khahi Distry.) have to be diverted properly

+(details of RDs are given in Annexure IV), and a protection mechanism should be provided, or construction will be undertaken during the dry season.

-A contractor will make his arrangement, would not rely on existing community resources, and would not extract from sources currently used by the community.
-Moreover, the Contractor must provide the following facilities at each campsite: Latrines; lined washing areas; septic tanks, and soaking pits for toilet waste.
+The contractor will make arrangements, not rely on existing community water resources, and will not obtain water from the sources currently used by the community in the sub-project areas.
+Moreover, the Contractor must provide the following facilities at each campsite: latrines; lined washing areas; septic tanks, and soaking pits for toilet waste.
 Key mitigation measures are listed below.

-There should be proper septic tanks and soaking pits for sewage treatment and disposal, sewage/sanitation at work camps and proper wastewater collection facilities.
-Wastewater effluent from contractor/s will be passed through an oil skimmer and to gravel/sand beds to remove oil/grease contaminants before discharging it into the water body.
-The Septic tank and soak pit shall be covered properly to avoid any obnoxious smell in the surrounding areas.
-The soak pit will be built in absorbent soil and located 300m away from a water well.
-Soak pits will be designed to accommodate wastewater generated during the total operation.
-Soak pit will be constructed such that surface runoff cannot enter the pits.
-At the time of restoration, septic tanks will be dismantled in place and backfilled with at least a 1m soil cover keeping in view the landscape of the surrounding natural surface.

-- To overcome the drinking water contamination issue, at the construction camp/s, the contractor shall install a solar-operated domestic water filter/150GDP with Ultraviolet (UV) to ensure safe and healthy drinking water for the workforce. - The contractor shall prepare, and implement a spoils management plan under the supervision of PIU. - The E & S team of PIU shall carry out regular monitoring of water quality. - Wastewater from laundry, kitchen washings and showers will be disposed of in separate soak pits. - Soak pits will be built in absorbent soil and located 250 m away from a surface water source or groundwater well. - In case the soak pits are filled, greywater will be sprinkled over access tracks.
-A sprinkling of greywater will be done in a manner such that ponding of water is avoided. - Water consumption will be monitored during the construction stage and records will be maintained to avoid any wastage. - Diesel, oil, and lubricants should be properly stored following petroleum regulations.
-This will be the responsibility of the contractor. - It has been further, proposed that before the start of the construction, the contractor will establish updated baseline environmental monitoring of air, water & noise including the soil analysis (trace metals such as Cd, Zn, Cu, Cr, Pb and Ni as per WHO standards) for comparison during the construction phase.
-Permissible limits/standards according to the World Health Organization and the Food, and Agriculture Organization of the United Nations (FAO) indicated for soil, and limits set by SEQS for Air, Water& Noise will be followed as standards for the comparison. - Appropriate arrangements will be made to stop stones and soil to slip into the river water. - Avoid stockpiling of earth fill especially during the monsoon season unless covered by tarpaulins or plastic sheets; - Dispose of any wastes generated by construction activities in designated sites; - Conduct surface quality inspection according to the Environmental Management - Plan (EMP) while adhering to SEQS 2016. - Community liaison will be maintained and GRM will be established to address complaints related to waste disposal.
+- The properly designed septic tank will be built for sewage treatment at the camps developed in sub-project areas.
+The soaking pits will also be developed for wastewater treatment from laundry, kitchen washings and showers The Septic tank and soak pit shall be covered properly to avoid any obnoxious smell in the surrounding areas. - The soak pit will be built in absorbent soil and located 300m away from a water well.
+Soak pits will be designed to accommodate wastewater generated during the total operation. - At the time of restoration, septic tanks will be dismantled in place and backfilled with at least a 1m soil cover keeping in view the landscape of the surrounding natural surface. - To overcome the drinking water contamination issue, at the construction camp/s, the contractor shall install a solar-operated domestic water filter/150GDP with Ultraviolet (UV) to ensure safe and healthy drinking water for the workforce. - The contractor shall prepare, and implement a waste management plan under the supervision of PIU. - The E & S team of PIU shall carry out regular monitoring of water quality as per EMP. - Wastewater from laundry, kitchen washings and showers will be disposed of in separate soak pits. - Soak pits will be built in absorbent soil and located 250 m away from a surface water source or groundwater well. - The grey water will be collected from soak pits in the tankers.
+The tankers will sprinkle this grey water on the access roads to avoid air (dust) pollution. - Water consumption will be monitored by keeping the records of consumption and capacity building of the construction crew during the construction stage and records will be maintained to avoid any wastage. - Diesel, oil, and lubricants shall be properly stored following petroleum regulations.
+This will be the responsibility of the contractor. - Before the start of the construction activities, baseline environmental monitoring of air, water & noise, including the soil analysis (trace metals such as Cd, Zn, Cu, Cr, Pb and Ni as per WHO standards) will be conducted.
+The samples will be collected and tested by the SEPA-approved laboratory.
+The permissible limits/standards according to the World Health Organization (WHO) and the Food and Agriculture Organization of the United Nations (FAO) indicated for soil and limits set by SEQS for Air, Water & Noise will be followed as standards for the comparison during and after the completion of the construction phase. - Appropriate arrangements will be made to stop stones and soil from slipping into the nearby water body.

+- Avoid stockpiling of earth fill especially during the monsoon season, unless covered by tarpaulins or plastic sheets; - Dispose of any wastes generated by construction activities in designated sites; - Conduct surface quality inspection according to the Environmental Management Plan (EMP) while adhering to SEQS 2016. - Community liaison will be maintained by the contractor and GRM will be established by PIU to address complaints related to waste disposal.